 #GP(0) If the target operand is beyond the code segment limits.

-If a memory operand effective address is outside the CS, DS, ES, FS, or made.
+If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit. #SS(0) If a memory operand effective address is outside the SS segment limit. #PF(fault-code) If a page fault occurs. #AC(0) If alignment checking is enabled and an unaligned memory reference is made.
 (Only occurs when fetching target from memory.)

-#SS(0) If a memory operand effective address is outside the SS segment limit.

-#AC(0) If alignment checking is enabled and an unaligned memory reference is